Eat like you train: Periodised nutrition

-Research has shown that you can improve fitness by periodising your nutrition with your training, matching your diet to your daily workload.
-Anita Bean investigates
+Research has shown that you can improve fitness by periodizing your nutrition with your training, matching your diet to your daily workload

-Periodised training is a familiar concept to most cyclists, but far fewer apply the principles of periodisation to their nutrition — and they may be missing a trick.
+Periodized training is a familiar concept to most cyclists, but far fewer apply the principles of periodization to their cycling nutrition - and they may be missing a trick.

-That’s the principle underlying periodisation: you work on one specific element of fitness (e.g. aerobic endurance, speed, strength, power) at a time before moving on to the next ‘phase’.
+To recap, the principle underlying periodized training is the idea that you work on one specific element of fitness (e.g. aerobic endurance, speed, strength, power) at a time before moving on to the next ‘phase’.

-The ultimate goal of training periodisation is to achieve peak performance at the most important points in the season.
-The same applies to nutrition.
+The ultimate goal of training periodization is to achieve peak performance at the most important points in the season.
+And the same applies to your nutrition.

 There are several benefits to be gained from matching your nutrition intake to your training sessions.